Mayyyk/progress-story/README.md

 Then focus on narrowing down.
 Potential niche for now - usage of ML in smart contracts security.
 Combining Maths with Security with Machine Learning.

+# To-do asap:
+- previous projects description on LinkedIn/Twitter
+- join communities, network with people, see what they need and offer them my help

 # 1st of December 2024, 210 days left
 What I've done today:
 - create a first draft of AI agent for website creation